-What’s the easiest way to make an Iced Matcha Latte?
+What’s the easiest way to make a Matcha Iced Latte?
 Shaken, of course!
 Just grab some matcha, ice, milk, and a mason jar and your days will be filled with glorious green Iced Matcha Latte goodness.
 Guaranteed.
+This refreshing and easy matcha iced latte is creamy, a little sweet, and soooo delicious!

 Now that we’re at the end of the jerk virus, we’re looking around our yard and home and feeling overwhelmed with all of the half-completed projects we’ve gotten ourselves into.
 I can’t decide if I just want to run away and hide or go all ninja minimalist and get rid of 90% of everything.